Family-Based Treatment for Eating Disorders

 The child usually does not attend school for the first week or two, in part because they need to conserve energy while they gain weight.
 Then, if the treatment is going well, the parents might supervise the child a bit less as phase one goes on.
 “For instance,” says Dr. Le Grange, “by week three the child might go back to school after lunch.
 And if they keep gaining weight, then maybe by week five the child eats lunch at school, but with a parent or school counselor there to supervise.”

 In phase two, which lasts for five or six sessions, the child begins to make some limited decisions about their eating again, and to participate in age-appropriate activities outside of the home.
 It’s important to move slowly and look out for backsliding in phase two.
 “These are all very tentative moves, because just a month or two earlier they were still pretty unwell,” Dr. Le Grange notes.
-“We had a case where the adolescent was doing really well, and she was a very good athlete, but the parents reintroduced physical activity too quickly, and too vigorously, and everything came tumbling down.”
+“We had a case where the adolescent was doing really well, and they were a very good athlete, but the parents reintroduced physical activity too quickly, and too vigorously, and everything came tumbling down.”
 If problems do arise in phase two, then the family has to largely return to phase one.

 Phase three, the final three or four sessions of FBT, focuses on launching the child back into their normal daily life.
 It also helps parents learn how to interact with their child again now that their relationship is much less focused on the eating disorder.